noahehall/theBookOfNoah/0current/0cleanup/testing.md

 ## type of tests

+- mutation tests: introduce a bug in a program and check that the tests catches the bug, opposite of TDD
-- unit tests: Unit Tests are functions and classes designed to prove the code performs within a set of guidelines
+- unit tests: Unit Tests are functions and classes designed to prove the code performs within a set of guidelines; and validate the result of a program for some specific inputs
+  - you must think through all of the negative, positive and corner cases to check, and not just the happy/golden path
+- property-based tests: unit tests that support testing a large program domain, with an arbitrary amount of positive, negative and corner/edge cases.
+  - makes it easier to icnrease the coverage of unit tests and find corner/edge cases
+  - relies heavily on:
+    - generating random data to serve as inputs to unit tests
+    - testing logical properties of program execution that are true/false for all inputs and outputs
+      - e.g. testing an ADD method, a general property are two even numbers always equal an even number
+    - fnding invariants and identities (e.g. invertibility, idempotence, transformation relatoins, etc)
 - integration tests: tests to check the correct functioning of a system that rely on external dependencies
   - discern defects in the interfaces and in the interactions between itnegrated components/systems
   - collect modules together and test them as a subsystem in order to verify that they collaborate as intended to achieve some larger piece of behaviour.
+  - there should be no stubs/mocks, but fixtures are permitted; thus a hard requirement on the ability to setup all external deps & infrastructure stack to the specific state required to test the subsystem sucessfully
+  - in general, the tests should be as close to prod as possible
 - e2e test: the task of performing tests from the end users perspective; in the same way a user would
   - ui tests: testing an applications UI interface through automated tools
   - acceptance tests: ensures the requirements of a specification/contract/etc are met; only place manual QA tests still win over automation